alexdlli/gofinances-mobile/README.md

-# Welcome to to.do
+# Welcome to GoFinances

-- Your favorite app to your tasks
+- Your favorite Finance Management APP

 ### Application Details